wp-plugins/wcp-contact-form/readme.txt

 = Features =

-* Can be used as shortcode on the page or sidebar widget;
+* Contact form can be used as shortcode on the page or sidebar widget;
-* Ready-to-use fiels preset after plugin instalation includs following fields: Name, Email, Phone, Subject, Message and CAPTCHA;
+* Ready-to-use fields preset after plugin instalation includs following fields: Name, Email, Phone, Subject, Message and CAPTCHA;
 * **NEW!** Dynamic form fields with the following field types: text, email, numeric, textarea, checkbox and CAPTCHA;
 * **NEW!** Each field has following parameters for configuration: type, name, visibility, required and export to CSV;
 * **NEW!** All fields can be reordered and deleted;
-* Customize "submit" button with title, background and text colors;
+* "Submit" button can be customized with title, background and text colors;
 * Possibility to use custom "Thank You" page that can be chosen from list of the existing pages;
 * Optionally available HTML5 fields validation;
 * Custom error messages for non-HTML5 fields validation;
 * Auto notifications for users and administrator with variables for notification letters;
-* Handy list of received messages with the ability to filter and delete to the Trash;
+* Handy list of received messages with the ability to filter, delete to the Trash and group actions;
 * 2 status for messages: read and unread;
-* Group actions on messages;
 * Separate page for each letter with detailed view and the ability to quickly remove to Trash;
 * Form supports default theme styling;
+* **NEW!** Export messages to CSV format.
 * Developers have the possibility to customize the plugin by creating a duplicate templates and styles in the active theme folder.
-* **NEW!** Export messages to CSV format.

 = Notes =

-* **Beware!
-If you DELETE any field from existed form configuration all received data for this field won't be available for existed messages without possibility to restore.**
+* **Beware!** If you DELETE any field from existed form configuration all received data for this field won't be available for existed messages without possibility to restore.
-* **NB!
-If you use more than one email field you need to define field that will be used for user notification: "Contact Form" --> "Settings" --> "Notifications" --> "User Notifications" --> "User Email Field".
+* **NB!** If you use more than one email field you need to define field that will be used for user notification: "Contact Form" --> "Settings" --> "Notifications" --> "User Notifications" --> "User Email Field".
 By default, will be used first email field.
-Also, for properly work of user notifications email field should be required.**
+Also, for properly work of user notifications email field should be required.
-* **NB!
-Form uses standard WordPress wp_mail() function (https://codex.wordpress.org/Function_Reference/wp_mail) for messages submission.
-If you have issues with notification receiving, try to use some third-party plugin for mail settings.**
+* **NB!** Form uses standard WordPress wp_mail() function (https://codex.wordpress.org/Function_Reference/wp_mail) for messages submission.
+If you have issues with notification receiving, try to use some third-party plugin for mail settings.
-* **NB!
-"Reset to default" button on the Settings page reset all tabs to default values includes form fields**
+* **NB!** "Reset to default" button on the Settings page reset all tabs to default values includes form fields

 = Upcoming Updates =